ZhiQiu976/ZhiQiu976.github.io/_posts/2020-09-08-Euler-markdown.md

 ## [Euler Problem 77](https://projecteuler.net/problem=77)

-- `Problem`: What is the first value which can be written as the sum of primes in over a certain number (call it **threshold**) of different ways?
+❓ What is the first value which can be written as the sum of primes in over a certain number (call it **threshold**) of different ways?

 - `Solution`:
     - This problem is an upgraded version of `Problem 31`, so we can use exactly the **same** `dynamic programming` structure/function to compute the **total number of ways** of achieving a sum with a **list of different numbers**.